pranav9056/frontend-nanodegree-arcade-game/README.md

 Playing the Game
 ----------------

-* The game can be played at [here](http://pranavjain.info/frontend-nanodegree-arcade-game/).
+* The game can be played [here](http://pranavjain.info/frontend-nanodegree-arcade-game/).
 * Select your avatar by clicking on the figure that you like.
 * Use arrow keys to move the player.
 * Have fun making the high score.